PREDATOR DEFENSE DOG FAQS

 12. Q- Who would the Predator Defense Dog be best suited for?

 A- The PDD was originally bred to assist hunters, ranchers, & farmers, however with the extreme grit, drive, power, & athleticism the breed has come to be known for, it is really starting to grab the attention of protection dog enthusiast & people looking for a dependable family guardian.

 13. Q- What Registry is the Predator Defense Dog registered with?

 A- The Predator Defense Dog is currently recognized by & registered with the DRA & the PDDCOA.

 14. Q- Is the Predator Defense Dog a bandog?

 A- NO, the Predator Defense Dog has absolutely nothing to do with any bandog program.
 The Predator Defense Dog is a distinct breed with it’s own unique history, breed standard, purposes, & breeding criteria.
-The PDD has developed completely separate from any of the myriad of breeding programs calling their breedings “bandog” or “bandogge” etc. Although there are many reasons that the Predator Defense Dog is not a bandog, the most fundamental difference is the fact that you can mix ANYTHING with a bulldog or mastiff & it can be called a bandog, however you can only produce true Predator Defense Dogs by breeding one registered Predator Defense Dog to another!
+The PDD has developed completely separate from any of the myriad of breeding programs calling their breedings “bandog” or “bandogge” etc. Although there are many reasons that the Predator Defense Dog is not a bandog, the most fundamental difference is the fact that you can mix ANYTHING with a bulldog or mastiff & it can be called a bandog, however you can only produce true Predator Defense Dogs by breeding one full blooded Predator Defense Dog to another!